washingtonstateuniversity/WSUWP-Build-Plugins-Public/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 2.6.8 - 10/11/16 =
+* Fix - REQUEST_URI was missing a trailing slash when being compared in the cache prevention functions.
+* Fix - Prevent issues when sending empty prices to PayPal.
+* Fix - Invalid email check.
+* Tweak - New extensions screen.

 = 2.6.7 - 26/10/16 =
 * Fix - Use FLOOR and CEIL to get price filter values.
 Fixes the issue where max price is capped at 99.